 State Income Taxes

-Each state has the power to define its income nexus in a different way.
+Each state has the power to define its income nexus differently.
 While each state is unique, there are some commonalities in what they require.
 In each state where you do business, you must consider if you have a physical presence there.
-Then check if the state has an economic income nexus and if you meet the thresholds.
+Then, check if the state has an economic income nexus and if you meet the thresholds.

 Ask a question